GoogleCloudPlatform/gcp-service-broker/README.md

 * DB_HOST (the host for the database to back the service broker)
 * DB_USERNAME (the database username for the service broker to use)
 * DB_PASSWORD (the database password for the service broker to use)
-* CLOUDSQL_CUSTOM_PLANS (A map of plan names to string maps with fields guid, name, description, tier, pricing_plan, max_disk_size, display_name, and service (Cloud SQL's service id)) - set to `{}` to skip adding plans for Cloud SQL and disable the service

 ### optional env vars - if deploying as an app, optionally add these to missing-properties.yml